bcgov/aps-infra-platform/documentation/how-to/COMMON-CONFIG.md

 ## Two-tiered access setup

-The `key-auth` and `jwt-keycloak` plugins support the concept of allowing "anonymous" access, which allows you to define a "free" service which might have limits around it (like only allowing 100 requests/minute), and then an "elevated" access where the Consumer would get an improved level of service, such as higher rate limits.
+The `key-auth` and `jwt-keycloak` plugins support the concept of allowing "anonymous" access, which allows you to define a "free" service which might have limits around it (like only allowing 100 requests/minute), in addition to an "elevated" access where the Consumer would get an improved level of service, such as higher rate limits.

-There is a global "anonymous" consumer that is identified as "ce26955a-cf08-4907-9427-12d01c8bd94c" in both our Test and Production environments.
+There is a global "anonymous" consumer that is identified as `ce26955a-cf08-4907-9427-12d01c8bd94c` in both our Test and Production environments.

 To enable anonymous access to your API, update your plugin configuration with: